wira001/wira001/README.md

 - 👋 Hi, I’m @wira001
-- 👀 I’m interested in frontend & backend development.
+- 👀 I’m from Malaysia.
-- 🌱 I’m currently learning ASP.Net Core & Angular Framework.
+- 🌱 I’m currently doing front end web development using Angular as primary framework.

 <!---
 wira001/wira001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.